Coconuts have become increasingly popular in recent years and so have healthy coconut products.

-Drupes have three layers; the outer layer, a fleshy middle layer and a hard layer that surrounds the seed.
+Drupes have three layers: the outer layer, a fleshy middle layer and a hard layer that surrounds the seed.

 Mangoes, olives, almonds, peaches and cherries are other drupe varieties.

-Make sure to buy coconut water that is;
+Make sure to buy coconut water that is:

 – 100% natural

-– not pasteurized and unheated
+– unpasteurized and unheated

-– not made from a concentrate
+– not from a concentrate

 – free of chemicals

-– free of added sugar
+– without added sugar

-– free of added flavors
+– without added flavors

 – made from young, green coconuts